New all-night absorbency styles! Shop Sleep Short and Boyshort

 Eat well

 One of the most common side effects of chemotherapy is appetite loss, which also often translates to loss of basic nutrition by the time you’ve finished treatment.
-Nourishing your body is always important — especially when you’re facing a serious illness.
+Nourishing your body is always important — especially when facing a serious illness.
 The good news?
 If you’re also experiencing bladder leaks, it just so happens that many bladder-friendly foods are nutrient-rich and nourishing for your *whole* body.
 Rachel recommends working with a nutritionist who can give you an individualized diet plan to promote healing and boost your energy levels.

 Talk to your doctor

-If you’re experiencing painful sex, incontinence, or other symptoms of pelvic floor dysfunction after cancer, don’t be afraid to speak up.
+If you’re experiencing painful sex, urinary incontinence, or other symptoms of pelvic floor dysfunction after cancer, don’t be afraid to speak up.
 Your oncologist or primary care doctor can help diagnose your symptoms, refer you to an expert, or walk you through treatment options.

 Try pelvic floor physical therapy